adalpari/adalpari.github.io/_posts/2018-10-16-android-testing-introduction.md

   overlay_image: /assets/images/android-testing.jpg
 ---

 In this series of posts we are going to talk about Android Testing.
-It's a big field to talk about, bet here there are some important points and tips.
+It's a big field to talk about, but here there are some important points and tips.

 1. [Introduction.](../android-testing-introduction/)
 2. [How to test.](../android-testing-how-to-test/)